Medicare Part D Eligibility in North Carolina: Who Qualifies and How to Enroll

 When North Carolina Residents Can Enroll in Part D

-- Special Enrollment Periods (SEPs): Triggered by qualifying life events — such as moving to a new part of NC, losing other drug coverage, or qualifying for Extra Help.
+SEPs are triggered by qualifying life events, such as moving to a new part of NC, losing other drug coverage, or qualifying for Extra Help.

 The Late Enrollment Penalty